kommander/aden/docs/introduction.md

 ---
+In our `quotemachine/index.js` we use the _fetch_ API, which is not available in older browser versions.
+I can help you here as well.
+I have Babel on board and come with ES6 support out of the box.
+If you want to target a specific browser range, have a look at the _babel-preset-env_, which I have on-board by default.
+To learn more about babel and how to control it with a `.babelrc` file, have a look _here_.

 Lets add a _Todo List_ for our new project.
 Create a new folder `mkdir todo`, navigate to it `cd todo` and let's setup a new _entry point_ by creating a file like `echo "# Todos" > index.md`.
 Navigate to `http://localhost:5000/todos`, you should see and _html formatted_ page.